Passive Activity Loss Rules for Real Estate Investors

 FAQ: Passive Activity Loss Rules for Real Estate

-Can rental losses offset W-2 income?
+Can my rental losses offset my W-2 income?

 Rental losses generally cannot offset W-2 income unless an exception applies.
 Common exceptions include the active participation allowance, which is limited and phases out by income, or Real Estate Professional Status with material participation.

-What happens to suspended passive losses?
+What happens to my suspended passive losses?

 Suspended passive losses are usually carried forward.
 They may be used against future passive income or released when the taxpayer disposes of the entire activity in a fully taxable transaction, subject to the detailed tax rules.